 After surpassing many hurdles, SANAA's renovation of La Samaritaine Department Store is set to open its doors to the public.
 The redesign of the Parisian retail institution reinstates its historical value while bringing a contemporary contribution to its architecture.

-SANAA Wins International Competition to Design the Shenzhen Maritime Museum
+Courtesy of International Architecture Design Competition for the Shenzhen Maritime Museum

 The proposal designed by SANAA, “The Cloud on the Ocean” was just selected as the winning entry of the International Architecture Design Competition for the Shenzhen Maritime Museum.
 Led by Kazuyo Sejima and Ryue Nishizawa, SANAA imagined an intervention emerging between mountains and sea, combining the local cultures, site features, and maritime elements.